Upcoming SB County Planning Commission public hearing, May 29, 2019:

-On Wednesday, March 13 at 9:00AM, the Santa Barbara Planning Commission will hold a public hearing on ERG’s Project.
-Please join us and tell the Planning Commission to deny the Project and protect our climate, air quality, water resources, and public health.
-ERG is proposing to drill 233 new thermally enhanced, steam injection oil wells, producing an estimated 10,000 barrels of oil per day.
+Recently, on Wednesday, March 13 at 9:00AM, the Santa Barbara Planning Commission held a public hearing on ERG’s Project.
+Although the Planning Commission shamefully chose to hold the hearing during working hours, 100 residents attended the hearing and expressed, once again, all of the multiple reasons why this project SHOULD NOT BE APPROVED.
+WE MUST KEEP TELLING THEM.
+Oil Companies have 100 year plans, and will never stop pushing their destructive agenda… AND WE MUST NOT STOP EITHER!
+Tell the Planning Commission to deny the Project and protect our climate, air quality, water resources, and public health.
+ERG is proposing to drill dozens of new thermally enhanced, steam injection oil wells, producing thousands of barrels of oil per day.

 This project is only 1900 feet from an elementary school and residences.
 It would increase air pollution, damage residents’ health, degrade water quality and ecosystems, generate traffic and 24/7 light and noise pollution, and lock in dirty fossil fuel production for decades to come – at a time when climate reports warn we need to accelerate a transition to cleaner sources of energy.

-Contact Santa Barbara Planning Commissioners before the hearing!!
+Contact Santa Barbara Planning Commissioners before the next hearing!!

-**** Email comments on ERG’s 233 new steam injection wells by noon on March 11th to:
+**** Phone or Email comments on ERG’s 233 new steam injection wells to:

 SIGN THE PETITION: